-When braking on a slippery road, all or some of the vehicle’s wheels may be locked.
-ABS prevents this from happening.
-It has the following advantages:
+When braking on wet or slippery surfaces, some or all of the wheels may lock up.
+ABS prevents this and offers the following advantages:

 • the vehicle maintains control, despite increasing braking and lateral forces;